Gray-Stone/robot-push-btm/switch-flipper/moveit-note.md

 This turns out to be a problem with parameters.
 The use_sim param should not be used on the moveit level.
 The alternative argument is hardware_type:= fake

+## Actually Solving the Planning.

+I eventually get the motion planning to work with `MoveGroupInterface`.
+Here are some of the tricks:

+Moveit is very picky about the position constain for robot under 6DOF.
+Because of the missing DOF, the z axis rotation in the target goal is actually a passive term.
+It can be calculated throught `atan2(pose.x,pose.y)`. (make sure the pose is in robot's baseframe, and robot baseframe is inline with J0)

+I have also tried just giving it huge rotation tolerance.
+That doesn't help, moveit seems to ignore it when values are not reasonable.